Background pattern

 Gliclazide

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What is Diamicron 30 mg and for what it is used
+1. What Diamicron 30 mg is and what it is used for

 3. How to take Diamicron 30 mg

-4. Possible adverse effects
+4. Possible side effects

-5. Storage of Diamicron 30 mg
+5. Storing Diamicron 30 mg

-6. Contents of the package and additional information
+6. Contents of the pack and other information

-1. What is Diamicron 30 mg and what is it used for
+1. What Diamicron 30 mg is and what it is used for

-Diamicron 30 mg is used in a certain type of diabetes in adults (type 2 diabetes mellitus), when diet, physical exercise, and weight loss alone are not sufficient to ensure normal blood sugar levels.
+Diamicron 30 mg is used in a certain type of diabetes in adults (type 2 diabetes mellitus), when diet, physical exercise, and weight loss alone are not sufficient to achieve normal blood sugar levels.

 Do not take Diamicron 30 mg